 Quinn couldn't blame her.
-She was probably waiting for her call, and she hated to catch her off guard like this—it definitely gave her an unfair advantage in the impending argument—but she had to do this.
-Rachel wouldn't face the problem until the blonde forced her hand.
+She was probably waiting for her call, and she hated to catch her off-guard like this—it definitely gave her an unfair advantage in the impending argument—but she had to do this.
+Rachel wouldn't face the problem until Quinn forced her hand.

 She let out a breath she hadn't known she'd been holding when Rachel swung open the door; the relief that came with her girlfriend's presence felt overwhelmingly good.
-The brunette gave her a puzzled smile, but waved her in immediately.
+Rachel gave her a puzzled smile, but waved her in immediately.

 "God, you must be freezing!
 Come in!" she placed a gloved hand on Quinn's shoulder and—wait, gloved?